Plan Ahead For These Road Trip-Worthy Events Near Saratoga

 The Greenwich Lighted Tractor Parade typically takes place in mid-November, while the Granville Village Tractor Parade is held later on in December.
 Coming from afar for these parades?
-Get some dinner at Greenwich House of Pizza in Greenwich or What's Up Dawg's in Granville.
+Get some dinner at Greenwich House of Pizza in Greenwich.

 Located in Cambridge, Hubbard Hall is a community and professional multi-arts venue that brings the best of theater, music, dance, and visual arts to the region.
 Since opening in 1878, Hubbard Hall has grown into a world-class development center for new works.

 The venue's goal is to enrich people's lives, and throughout the year, Hubbard Hall presents theatrical performances, operas, chamber music, workshops, and classes.
 Read about their current season on their website and see what catches your eye.
 And, make it a truly memorable trip with a show at the arts venue and dinner at The Bog or Silvano's Italian Restaurant in Cambridge.

 Feeling excited yet about all these upcoming events?
 Pick the ones that appeal to you and plan your next road trip this year!